Features

 Which supply-chain attacks does Chainsaw catch that SCA tools miss?

-Install-script exfiltration (PhantomRaven-shaped), maintainer-account takeover (Axios-shaped), version-number anomalies and backdated publishes, hidden Unicode (GlassWorm, Trojan Source), publish-velocity bursts (Shai-Hulud), reserved-namespace dependency confusion (Birsan), Docker malware feed matching, bundled Hugging Face malware feed, per-layer image enforcement, APT/Yum/DNF hash-chain provenance, Linux distro CVE detection (Alpine, Debian, Red Hat, Oracle Linux), typosquat across fourteen ecosystems, repo-liveness plus ownership match, and checksum fail-closed.
+Install-script exfiltration (PhantomRaven-shaped), maintainer-account takeover (Axios-shaped), version-number anomalies and backdated publishes, hidden Unicode (GlassWorm, Trojan Source), publish-velocity bursts (Shai-Hulud), reserved-namespace dependency confusion (Birsan), Docker malware feed matching, bundled Hugging Face malware feed, per-layer image enforcement, APT/Yum/DNF hash-chain provenance, Linux distro CVE detection (Alpine, Debian, Red Hat, Oracle Linux), typosquat across fifteen ecosystems, repo-liveness plus ownership match, and checksum fail-closed.
 See the policy page for how each one composes in a rule.

 Does this work with monorepos, Yarn workspaces, and pnpm?